Project Setup & Organization for Music Producers

 Step 1: Look at Your Recent Projects

-Open your DAW and look at the last 5–10 projects you started.
-Don't open them fully—just look at the project files or remember what they were.
+Think about your most recent 5–10 musical idea or projects.
+Don't open them fully, just look at the project files or remember what they were.

 Step 2: Notice the Pattern